windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 #### Automatically managing purchases and redemptions

-This workflow handles a multi-code redemption process: users can redeem one code or two codes, on which the redemption will depend.
+This workflow handles a multi-code redemption process, allowing users to choose between redeeming one or two codes which will determine the result of the redemption.

 ![Process Purchase Redemption](./process_purchase_redemption.jpg "Process Purchase Redemption")